-When I first thought of writing about the 11+ exam, my first inclination was that it was like trying to write another Churchill biography, that is: what new is there left to say?
+When I first thought of writing about the 11+ exam, my first inclination was that it was like trying to write another Churchill biography, which is what new is there left to say?
 But then, realising that new Churchill biographies come out every year, I decided that giving my perspective on the exam and the process would hopefully provide some anxious parents and students with a few meaningful insights, despite the hundreds of websites and thousands of pages already out there on the topic.

 And so, first let me say that my experience is in the top 15-20 selective schools in London and its environs, and I will write to an audience I believe doesn’t need basic answers to the question of “What is the 11+?” as only savvy parents will be reading this piece.